article

 A great way to understand what is getting trendy among people nowadays is to look at what they’re searching for.
 Google Trends will show you the popularity of different search queries.

-If you already have a website, Hotjar will provide you with all the info about users’ behavior through heatmaps, session recordings, and surveys.
+If you already have a website, Hotjar will provide all the info about users’ behavior through heatmaps, session recordings, and surveys.

 It is a powerful tool that will tell you everything about your website traffic, audience, conversions, and so on.